knope-dev/knope/.changeset/add_basic_cargo_workspace_support.md

 then Knope will now treat each member like a package, assuming that there is a `Cargo.toml` file for each member.

-This does not work with path globbing yet, only manual directory entries.
+This doesn't work with path globbing yet, only manual directory entries.
 See [the new docs](https://knope.tech/reference/default-config/#cargo-workspaces) for more details.